zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/providing-help-text-and-predefined-values.md

-# Providing Predefined Values for a Form
+# Providing Help Text and Predefined Values

 Form fields can have help text, placeholder text, and predefined values.